giantswarm/docs/src/content/vintage/use-the-api/management-api/cluster-apps/default-apps-azure.md

 title: Default-Apps-Azure chart reference
 linkTitle: default-apps-azure chart reference
 description: |
-  A Helm chart defining the preinstalled apps running in all Giant Swarm Azure clusters..
+  A Helm chart defining the preinstalled apps running in all Giant Swarm Azure clusters.; Check here the different properties of the chart.
 weight: 100
 menu:
   main: